dmoreq/our_spends/AI_SETUP.md

 ### Method 1: Using the Settings UI (Recommended)

 1. **Open the App**
-   - Launch the Family Expense Tracker app
+   - Launch the Our Spends app

 2. **Navigate to AI Settings**
    - Tap on the Settings icon